wendyyng/react-portfolio/README.md

 # Portfolio Website featuring Personal Chatbot Powered by GPT-3.5 Turbo API

-A fully responsive portfolio website to display my projects and skills.
-Visitors can click the sun/moon icon at the top-right corner to toggle between dark and light mode.
+A fully responsive portfolio website featuring a personal chatbot that answers questions about my background, skills, and projects.
 This website can be installed as a Progressive Web App (PWA) on desktop and mobile devices for offline viewing.
 See the backend's repo here: https://github.com/wendyyng/wendy-bot

 ## Links